 Comment.
-Section 1392.1 embodies the common law as stated in the Restatement of Property, Section 366.
-It is substantively the same as Michigan Statutes Section 26.155(109)(1968) and is similar to New York Estates, Powers and Trust Law Section 10-9.1(a), (b)(1967) and Wisconsin Statutes Annotated Section 232.11 (Supp.
+Section 1392.1 embodies the common law as stated in the Restatement of Property Section 366.
+It is substantively the same as Michigan Statutes Section 26.155(109) (Supp.
+1967) and is similar to New York Estates, Powers and Trusts Law Section 10-9.1(a), (b)(1967) and Wisconsin Statutes Annotated Section 232.11 (Supp.
 1967).
-It recognizes, however, that Civil Code Section 2280, which declares that a trust is revocable unless expressly made irrevocable, may apply to a power of appointment insofar as a trust is involved.
+It recognizes, however, that Civil Code Section 2280, which declares that a trust is revocable unless expressly made irrevocable, may apply to the creation or exereise of a power of appointment.
+For example, a donee may exercise his power of appointment by creating a trust for the benefit of certain permissible appointees.
+In the absence of an express provision, under Civil Code Section 2280 the trust is revocable and, if the trust is revoked, Section 1392.1 provides that the exercise of the power by creating the trust also is revoked.
+Similarly, in connection with a trust, a denor may create a power to appoint certain trust assets.
+To the extent that the power has not been effectively exercised, if the trust is revoked pursuant to Civil Code Section 2280, Section 1392.1 provides that the power of appointment created also is revoked.